Jeans: Everything you need to know about denim trousers

-The origin of jeans goes back some years.
-Jeans were invented in the USA about 150 years ago by Levi's founder, Levi Strauss.
-Originally, the trousers were intended to be comfortable and robust work trousers.
-Levi Strauss finished jeans in an indigo blue, which was to become the trademark colour of denim.
-In the 1930s, jeans were mainly worn by young Americans in protest.
-In Europe jeans first appeared during World War II.
-In the 1950s, the first jeans for women finally appeared.
+Jeans originated decades ago.
+They were invented in the USA about 150 years ago by Levi's founder Levi Strauss.
+Originally, the trouser model was intended as comfortable and for use as heavy work trousers.
+Levi Strauss made the jeans in an indigo blue, which was to become the trademark for denims.
+In the 1930s, the jeans were worn by American youth primarily in protest and during the 2nd World War, during which they also came to Europe.
+The first jeans for women finally appeared in the 1950s.

-Today, the variety of cuts, washes and colours is almost endless and it is not that easy to find your own personal favourite.
-So, if you are wondering which jeans are available and which models might suit you best, then you have come to the right place.
-Here, we shed some light on the topic and present you with various jeans trends.
+Today the variety of cuts, washes and colours is almost infinite, which is why it is not so easy to find your own favourite.
+So if you're wondering which jeans are available and which models suit you best, then you've come to the right place, since we've tried to shed some light on all the various jeans trends.

 What material are jeans made of?

-The first jeans were traditionally made from a robust denim material, which consisted of cotton or hemp.
-Even today, the same fabric is still used in the production of jeans but other materials are often added.
-For body-hugging cuts, jeans generally consist of a high proportion of cotton and a small amount of elastane to make the denim stretchy and comfortable, and to guarantee full freedom of movement.
-Skin-tight skinny jeans, in particular, need a high proportion of elastane so that they are wearable and do not constrict.
-In addition, many jeans today are made from synthetic materials such as polyester.
+The first jeans were traditionally made from robust denim fabric, which consisted of cotton or hemp.
+Even today, the fabric is still used for the production of jeans, but other materials are often added.
+For body-hugging cuts, jeans often consist of a high proportion of cotton and a small amount of elastane in order to make the denim flexible and comfortable and to guarantee full freedom of movement.
+Skin-tight skinny jeans in particular need a high proportion of elastane so that they are wearable at all times and don’t constrict.
+In addition, many jeans today still consist of a proportion of synthetic materials, such as polyester.

 There are many different styles of jeans, all of which are described in the following text.

 - Skinny Jeans

 Skinny jeans are characterised by their slim fit.
 This model has a close-fitting cut and, therefore, is very body-hugging.
 The Skinny Jeans is one of the most popular trouser cuts and is also available on ABOUT YOU.
 Discover our wide range of skinny jeans.